abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 `cellIndicesList.\`      Sudoku.hs:(83,42)-(90,37)              5.5     3.5
 `pruneCells.cells`       Sudoku.hs:115:5-40                     5.0    10.4

 The run time is spread quite evenly over all the functions now and there are no hotspots anymore.
-We stop the optimizations at this point[^code-ref-mutvec].
+We stop optimizating at this point[^code-ref-mutvec].
 Let's see how far we have come up.

 ## Comparison of Implementations